 To arrange your office for Feng Shui, start by placing your desk in the “command position,” facing the door but not directly in line with it.
 Ensure a clear path of energy by decluttering and organizing regularly.
 Incorporate natural elements like plants and water, and balance the five Feng Shui elements (wood, fire, earth, metal, water) in your decor.
 Lastly, use proper lighting to brighten dark corners and promote positive energy flow.

 For optimal Feng Shui, your office desk should face the “command position,” which means facing the door but not directly in line with it.
-This position allows you to see anyone entering the office, symbolizing control and minimizing surprise.
+This position lets you see anyone entering the office, symbolizing control and minimizing surprises.
 However, it’s also beneficial to consider personal auspicious directions based on your Kua number, which can vary for individuals.

-According to Feng Shui principles, it’s not ideal for your desk to directly face a window, as it can lead to distraction and a lack of support in your work.
-Instead, position your desk so that the window is to the side, providing balanced natural light without direct glare.
+According to Feng Shui principles, it’s not ideal for your desk to face a window directly, as it can lead to distraction and a lack of support in your work.
+Instead, position your desk so the window is to the side, providing balanced natural light without direct glare.
 If the window is behind you, ensure you have a strong supporting wall or some form of backing to symbolize stability and support in your endeavors.

 Asen Stoyanchev